Disability for Children

 If you have a disabled child, you need as much financial support as you can get.
 Treatment and medicine can be expensive, and you may also have to pay for childcare or treatment facilities.
 Perhaps you have chosen to work fewer hours so you can be more available to take care of your child.
 It can be difficult to cover these costs while still providing your child with opportunities to enjoy all that life has to offer.

-If you need to file a claim for your disabled child, our firm is ready to help.
+If you need to file a claim for your disabled child, our office is ready to help.
 Call our Reno Social Security Disability advocates at (888) 401-3920 today.

 How do I apply for SSD benefits for my child?